apetenchea/cdroot/source/_posts/tail-end-recursion.md

 #### Thorough analysis

-This may go out the scope of this article, but I believe such an optimization deservers a more detailed explanation.
+This may go out the scope of this article, but I believe such an optimization deserves a more detailed explanation.
 I will go through it step by step.

 ```